stevebauman/github-summarizer/README.md

 ### ChatGPT Session Token

-Login to ChatGPT and copy the entire `session` JSON response:
+Login to ChatGPT, inspect the page, click the "Network" tab, and copy the entire `session` JSON response:

 > **Tip**: Click the "Fetch/XHR" filter tab, then refresh the page.
 It will be the first network request sent.